 In this post, we’ll dig into the challenges of traditional ETL and how organizations are supplementing ETL tools and processes with data preparation technologies.
-Keep on reading to learn more, or download our full report on the “death” of ETL, “EOL for ETL?
+Keep on reading to learn more, or download our ebook on the “death” of ETL, “EOL for ETL?
 The Future of Data Wrangling in the Cloud.”

 The Trouble with Traditional ETL in a Modern Organization

 First, what exactly does ETL mean?
 ETL refers to three steps (extract, transform, load) used to integrate data from multiple sources into a centralized repository.
 Roughly 25 years ago, ETL tools were created to automate much of the tedious coding required to retrieve and cleanse data.
 At the time, ETL was designed to handle data that was generally well-structured, often originating from a variety of operational systems or databases the organization wanted to report against.
 Specific ETL pipelines were built for a specific set of users.
 And the end-result was successful—the productivity gains from ETL versus writing code by hand were undeniable.